tansen87/InsightSQL/README.md

 - [x] Split one CSV file into many CSV files
 - [x] Add an index for a CSV
 - [x] Drop headers from CSV
+- [x] Convert Chinese to Pinyin for specific column in CSV

 ### 🍖How to use?